 - Your student will be able to follow a dream or passion.

 - Your student will have a richer college experience.

 - Your student will have fun.

 As college parents, we need to remember that extracurricular activities may not be “extra” or outside of the mission of college.
 These activities are an integral part of the experiences and development of college students.
-Encouraging your student to be involved, often in more than one activity, will benefit him both directly and indirectly.
-As a parent, you may be surprised to see the directions in which your student’s interests take him.
-Ask him about his activities.
+Encouraging your student to be involved, often in more than one activity, will benefit them both directly and indirectly.
+As a parent, you may be surprised to see the directions in which your student’s interests take them.
+Ask about their activities.
 Learn more about your student.